PFGE: Parsimonious Fast Geometric Ensembling of DNNs: Abstract

 \section{Abstract}

-Ensemble methods have been widely used to improve the performance of machine learning methods in terms of generalization and uncertainty calibration, while they struggle to use in deep learning systems, as training an ensemble of deep neural networks (DNNs) and then deploying them for online prediction incur an extremely higher computational overhead of model training and test-time predictions.
-Recently, several advanced techniques, such as fast geometric ensembling (FGE) and snapshot ensemble, have been proposed.
-These methods can train the model ensembles in the same time as a single model, thus getting around the hurdle of training time.
-However, their overhead of model recording and test-time computations remains much higher than their single model based counterparts.
-Here we propose a parsimonious FGE (PFGE) that employs a lightweight ensemble of higher-performing DNNs generated by several successively-performed procedures of stochastic weight averaging.
-Experimental results across different advanced DNN architectures on different datasets, namely CIFAR-$\{10,100\}$ and Imagenet, demonstrate its performance.
-Results show that, compared with state-of-the-art methods, PFGE achieves better generalization performance and satisfactory calibration capability, while the overhead of model recording and test-time predictions is significantly reduced.
+Ensemble methods are commonly used to enhance the generalization performance of machine learning models.
+However, they present a challenge in deep learning systems due to the high computational overhead required to train an ensemble of deep neural networks (DNNs).
+Recent advancements such as fast geometric en-sembling (FGE) and snapshot ensembles have addressed this issue by training model ensembles in the same time as a single model.
+Nonetheless, these techniques still require additional memory for test-time inference compared to single-model-based methods.
+In this paper, we propose a new method called parsimonious FGE (PFGE), which employs a lightweight ensemble of higher-performing DNNs generated through successive stochastic weight averaging procedures.
+Our experimental results on CIFAR-$\{10,100\}$ and ImageNet datasets across var-ious modern DNN architectures demonstrate that PFGE achieves 5x memory efficiency compared to previous methods, without compromising on generalization performance.
+For those interested, our code is available at \url{https://github.com/ZJLAB-AMMI/PFGE}. \keywords{deep learning \and ensemble method \and generalization}